JuliaPy/SymPy.jl/README.md

 ```

 The object `x` we create is of type `Sym`, a simple proxy for the
 underlying `PyObject`.
-We then overload the familiar math functions so
+The package overloads the familiar math functions so
 that working with symbolic expressions can use natural `julia`
 idioms.
 The final result  here is a symbolic value of `0`, which
 prints as `0` and not `PyObject 0`.
 To convert it into a numeric value